reinhardt/octodon/README.rst

     Plugin "reinhardt/octodon"

 If you have a plaintext time log file open, the command :OctodonTimeSum shows you the total time tracked today.

+:OctodonClock inserts the time at the beginning of the current line and if a jira ticket number is on the line it adds the ticket's summary.